maddenp/iotaa/README.md

 1. A task name describing the assets being readied, for logging
 2. An `asset` -- or an `asset` `list`, or a `dict` mapping `str` keys to `asset` values, or `None` -- that the task is responsible for making ready
-3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` of such calls, or `None` -- that this task requires
+3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- that this task requires before it can ready its own assets

 Arbitrary Python statements may appear before and interspersed between the `yield` statements.
-All statements following the third and final `yield` will be executed -- if and only if the assets of all required tasks are ready -- with the expectation that they will make ready the task's assets.
+If the assets of all required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will make the task's assets ready.

 ### `@external`

-A function type representing a required `asset` that `iotaa` cannot make ready.
+A function type representing a required `asset` that `iotaa` cannot make ready, or a `list` or `dict` of such assets.
 An `@external` function `yield`s, in order:

 1. A task name describing the assets being readied, for logging
 2. A required `asset` -- or an `asset` `list`, or a `dict` mapping `str` keys to `asset` values, or `None` -- that must become ready via external means not under workflow control.
 (Specifying `None` may be nonsensical.)